witny23/csci_441_meteor_challenges_V3_1_2/campaign/README.md

-vid 35a: comment, link, and style: Challenge start
+vid 35a: comment, link, and style Challenge - start

 GOALS